Coal exports from ports on the west coast of Canada and the United States

-- Coyote Island Terminal in Morrow, Oregon - Sponsor withdraws application in November 2016
+- Coyote Island Terminal in Morrow, Oregon - Sponsor withdrew application in November 2016

-- Gateway Pacific Terminal in Cherry Point, Washington - Sponsor withdraws application in February 2017
+- Gateway Pacific Terminal in Cherry Point, Washington - Sponsor withdrew application in February 2017

 - Millennium Bulk Logistics Longview Terminal in Longview, Washington - under review